U.S. recruits commercial airlines to help move Afghanistan evacuees | Business

 Atlas Air said it would carry evacuees to the United States "and will be standing by should additional capacity be needed."
 'CIVIL RESERVE AIR FLEET'

-In the past 24 hours, about 3,900 people have been evacuated from Kabul on 35 coalition aircraft, including commercial airlines, and 3,900 others on 23 U.S. military flights, according to the White House.
-Altogether, about 25,100 people have been evacuated since Aug.
+In the 12 hours up to 2 p.m.
+(1800 GMT) on Sunday, about 3,400 people were evacuated from Kabul on 39 coalition aircraft, including commercial airlines, and 1,700 others on eight U.S. military flights, according to the White House.
+Altogether, about 30,300 people have been evacuated since Aug.
 14, it added.
 Bahrain's national carrier, Gulf Air, operated a flight from Isa Air Base to Dulles International Airport outside Washington as part of the evacuation efforts, Bahrain's government's media office, NCC, said on Sunday.

 The United States last utilized the "Civil Reserve Air Fleet" in the period leading up to and including the invasion of Iraq and prior to that, the 1991 Gulf War.
 The limited number of aircraft is just one of the issues facing the evacuation from Afghanistan that has evacuees being sent to a dozen countries.